Giving Up the Power to

 One of the more important gifts that life learning parents give to our kids – predominantly by example and experience – is learning how to make good choices, independently.
 In her article in Life Learning’s November/December 2005 issue, Robyn Coburn notes that the regular adult world is far less filled with rules than the world of any ordinarily parented child.
 And, she explains, what regulates the adult world is mostly a set of customs and laws based on principles, which “engage the reasoned co-operation of most of us.”
 So, too, life learning children are helped to choose and understand the principles on which their family life is based – rather than those unexplained “because I say so” rules that encourage short-term, mindless obedience.

 Life learning parents know that there are many other ways in which adults can communicate respect to children, such as giving them our full attention, which includes making eye contact rather than physically looking down on them and – as John Holt put it – not talking “cutesy-wootsy” to them.

 In his book Unconditional Parenting, Alfie Kohn notes that “controlling parents” are actually conveying to their kids that they love them conditionally – that is, only when they achieve or behave.
 Respected kids feel loved unconditionally, and comfortable in their own skin.
 And that will help them grow up with their self-esteem and confidence intact, ready to take on any opportunities and challenges life offers.

 Wendy Priesnitz is Life Learning Magazine’s Founder and Editor.
-She is the mother of two grown daughters who lived and learned without school, the step-grandmother of two, as well as the author of thirteen books.
+She is the mother of two grown daughters who lived and learned without school in the 1970s and '80s, as well as the author of thirteen books.